 (Spoiler alerts, blah blah blah ..)

-The film, of course, requires a certain suspension of disbelief.
+The film requires a certain suspension of belief.
 With this in mind, though, much of its premise becomes oddly plausible.
 As we become increasingly unable to go without these machines, it make sense that they would ultimately become able to go without us.
 “Her” employs a bit of Buddhism toward the end when Samantha explains to Theodore that she, along with a group of other OS’s (operating systems), has developed a hyper-intelligent OS modeled after the English philosopher Alan Watts.
 Watts was an author and interpreter of Eastern philosophy who moved to Northern California in 1950 and developed a strong following in the San Francisco Bay Area.
 Theodore tries to take this information in stride but becomes worried when Samantha becomes more distant and distracted.
 He presses, asking if she’s communicating with others at the same time she speaks to him, and she admits that she is conversing with “thousands” of other people, hundreds of whom she’s fallen in love with.
 But she assures him that this in no way diminishes her love for him and, in fact, it only intensifies and makes it stronger.
 It’s the classic “boy meets girl and girl loves boy so much that her love spills over to everybody else and the milkman” story.
 At this point Samantha has also transcended antiquated notions of ego, singularity, time and space.
 She’s dumping him but keeping him at the same time — a seemingly contradictory if very ordinary turn of events in many earthly relationships.
 She’s outgrown him, but perhaps there’s some consolation in knowing that she’s really, really outgrown him.

 It’s an interesting thought that, taken to exponential extremes, human relationships might suffer the same fate.
 Jonze ends his film on a hopeful note, but one that comes with the windless gut-punch of love and loss.
 It’s a cautionary tale for all those dweebs on Youtube fetishizing the “unboxing” of their new iPhones with detailed videos.
 You might want to hang on beyond the next two-year contract before you go looking for an upgrade.